 For thousands of years, plants have been used worldwide in numerous ways for their healing properties.
-Studies into the physical benefits of plants have shown that herbal remedies are better than placebos when treating physical illnesses like inflammatory bowel disease and ulcerative colitis.
-Plant-based natural products have also been studied for use in cancer therapy because of their anti-inflammatory, antioxidant, and anticancer properties.
+Studies into the physical benefits of plants have shown that herbal remedies are more effective than placebos when treating physical illnesses like inflammatory bowel disease and ulcerative colitis.
+Plant-based natural products have also been studied for use in cancer therapy because of their anti-inflammatory and antioxidant properties.

-As it turns out, the answer is yes (to an extent).
+As plants can heal the body naturally and may involve fewer side effects than other possible treatment options, many providers also use them for mental health treatment.
 There are many ways that people can use the power of plants to ease symptoms of mental illness, including anxiety and depression.
-In less severe cases, plant therapy can help lift us after a stressful day or when we're in a bad mood.
 Plant therapy can be used as a natural alternative to other treatments in minor cases or complement other treatments.
-Used as a coping mechanism, plant therapy can assist with long-term success, recovery, and well-being.
+Used as a coping mechanism, plant therapy can also assist with long-term success, recovery, and well-being for many clients.

-There are many ways that plants can be used therapeutically to improve our mental health.
-Choosing the right method for you depends on your interests and personality.
-Some of these things may work for you and not for others, and vice versa.
-Some of the main ways that plants can be used to help boost your mood or deal with symptoms of deeper issues like anxiety and depression are:
+There are many ways that plants can be used therapeutically to improve your mental health.
+The proper method for you can depend on your interests, personality, and treatment goals.
+Some of the primary ways that plants can be used to boost your mood or address symptoms of concerns like anxiety and depression may include the following:

 - Essential oils